Bicycling Bavaria's Back Roads Plus! the Austrian Alps

 Highlights: Medieval towns of Feuchtwangen and Dinkelsbühl

 We ride over undulating farmlands from one fairy tale village to another today.
-Like Rothenburg on the Tauber, Dinkelsbühl is nearly perfectly preserved from the middle ages.
+In contrast to Rothenburg on the Tauber, Dinkelsbühl is indeed nearly perfectly preserved from the middle ages.
 As early as the 11th century, the town was a major center at the intersection of two medieval trade routes.
-Tonight we'll learn more about the town and the history of the area as we take a guided tour of the town with one of the Nightwatchman.
+Tonight is another opportunity to enjoy the rewards of a good handcrafted German kitchen at our top rated hotel restaurant.

 Lodging: Hotel Deutsches Haus